Linuxfabrik/monitoring-plugins/check-plugins/dhcp-relayed/README.md

 **Data Collection:**

+* Requires root or sudo to bind to port 68/udp

 * Constructs and sends a DHCPDISCOVER UDP packet on port 68 (client) to port 67 (server)
 * If `--hostname` is specified, sends to that address; otherwise sends as broadcast
 * Supports DHCP option 1 (Subnet Mask) and option 118 (Subnet Selection, RFC 3011) for targeting specific subnets